chiaxiu/CloudHacks/README.md

 # Real-Time Traffic Congestion Detection

-This project uses Hugging Face AI zero-shot object detection to analyse real-time traffic images and count the number of cars, determining the congestion level of a particular expressway.
+This project uses Hugging Face AI zero-shot object detection to analyse real-time traffic images, from `Data.gov.sg`, and count the number of cars, determining the congestion level of a particular expressway.
 The project is built for the CloudHacks Hackathon 2024 and utilises a Flask Python backend and a React + Vite frontend.
-The project also leverages `concurrent.futures' ThreadPoolExecutor` for asynchronous requests to the Hugging Face API.
+The project also leverages `ThreadPoolExecutor` for asynchronous requests to the Hugging Face API.

 ## Table of Contents